 The Company manufactures certain of its portfolio of TCAR products at its California facility and purchases other products from third party manufacturers.
-Cost of goods sold consists primarily of costs related to materials, components and subassemblies, manufacturing overhead costs, direct labor, reserves for excess, obsolete and non-sellable inventories as well as distribution-related expenses.
+Cost of goods sold consists primarily of costs related to materials, components and sub-assemblies, manufacturing overhead costs, direct labor, reserves for excess, obsolete and non-sellable inventories as well as distribution-related expenses.
 A significant portion of the Company's cost of goods sold currently consists of manufacturing overhead costs.
 These overhead costs include the cost of quality assurance, material procurement, inventory control, facilities, equipment and operations supervision and management.
 Cost of goods sold also includes depreciation expense for production equipment and certain direct costs such as shipping costs and royalties.
+In May 2021, the Company entered into a lease for an additional facility in Minnesota and expects to begin commercial production in the second half of 2022.
+The Company is experiencing additional overhead expenses related to the start-up phase of its manufacturing capacity expansion, which were recorded as a period expense during the three and six months ended June 30, 2022.